kaifsiddiquei/GITBOOK/core-features/getting-started/account-creation-web3-login.md

 ## Step-by-Step Account Creation

 ### Step 1: Connect Your Wallet
-1. Visit the DEXGO platform
+1. Visit the DecNect platform
 2. Click "Connect Wallet" or "Sign In"
 3. Select your preferred wallet from the list
 4. Follow the wallet's connection prompts